andrewBrunette/CA-UIM-manual-job/README.md

-# ca-uim-native
+# ca-uim-manual-job

 CA-UIM playbook for installation on RHEL.
-This is a partly ansibilized version of the CA UIM installer, targeted at RHEL 6.
-It uses CA's provision.sh to do the install.

-Extra text added to make jimb happy that something is going on
+This is a demonstration project for new Runner users.
+This particular version is oriented to being run as a manual job to demonstrate testing of a Runner job.